A theory on the absence of spurious solutions for nonconvex and nonsmooth optimization: Introduction

 where $M \succcurlyeq 0$ stands for positive semidefinite.
 One can remove the rank constraint and obtain a convex relaxation.
 It can then be solved via semidefinite programming after the reformulation of the objective function in a linear way.
 However, the computational complexity of the resulting problem is high, which makes it impractical for large-scale problems.
 A popular alternative is due to Burer and Monteiro \cite{burer2003,boumal2018}:

 This nonlinear \textit{Least-Squares} (LS) problem can be solved efficiently and on a large-scale with the Gauss-Newton method for instance.
-It has received a lot of attention recently due to the discovery in \cite{ge2016,bho2016} stating that the problem admits no spurious local minima (i.e. local minima that are not global minima) under certain conditions.
-These require adding a regularizer and satisfying the restricted isometry property (RIP) \cite{candes2005}.
+It has received a lot of attention recently due to the discovery in \cite{ge2016,bho2016} stating that the problem generally admits no spurious local minima (i.e. local minima that are not global minima).
 We raise the question of whether this also holds in the case of Laplacian noise, which is a better model to account for outliers in the data.
 The maximum likelihood estimate of $M$ can be converted to the \textit{Least-Absolute Value} (LAV) optimization problem

 The nonlinear problem can be solved efficiently using nonconvex methods (for some recent work, see \cite{khamaru2018}).
 For example, one may adopt the famous reformulation technique for converting $\ell_1$ norms to linear functions subject to linear inequalities to cast the above problem as a smooth nonconvex quadratically-constrained quadratic program \cite{boyd2009}.
 However, the analysis of this result has not been addressed in the literature - all ensuing papers (e.g. \cite{ge2017,zhu2018,balcan2017}) on matrix completion since the aforementioned discovery deal with smooth objective functions.